Learn what performance characteristics to look for when shopping for independently operable scanning hardware.

 What are the benefits of a network document scanner?

-For knowledge workers, networked scanners can be shared by multiple people within the same office, preventing delays that could result from the scanner only being accessible from a single machine.
+A networked scanner can be shared by multiple people within the same office.
+This prevents delays that could result from the scanner only being accessible from a single machine.
 At an enterprise level, IT managers can add networked scanners to the list of devices in their fleet that they’re able to conveniently manage from a central location.
-No matter the size of organization, more accessible devices mean less equipment to support and greater cost savings.
+No matter the size of the organization, more accessible devices mean less equipment to support and greater cost savings.

-For example, when paired with the fi-7300NX (seen below), the NX Manager software provides easy-to-use, web-based, centralized management, allowing IT to remotely control up to 1,000 scanners, even at remote branches.
+For example, when paired with the Ricoh fi-7300NX (seen below), the PaperStream® NX Manager software provides easy-to-use, web-based, centralized management, allowing IT to remotely control up to 1,000 scanners, even at remote branches.

 Understanding your network document scanning needs